Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Discussion and Related Work

-\paragraph{Implications for building effective representations of event data} A representation is a statistic of the data that is sufficient for the task.
-A good representation is minimal in the sense that it discards information that is irrelevant for the task \cite{tishbyInformationBottleneckMethod1999}.
-These broad principles for representation learning have been specialized to different kinds of data, e.g., to argue that convolutional and pooling layers build insensitivity to local group transformations of images \cite{brunaInvariantScatteringConvolution2013}, and to build neural architectures that model different kinds of symmetries \cite{cohen2021equivariant,xu2023se3equivariant}.
-Foundation models for RGB images, such as I-JEPA \cite{ijepa}, DiNO \cite{oquab2023dinov2}, or MAEs \cite{he2022masked}, are a counter-thread to this line of work; they are highly general representations learned from data by forcing the features to be insensitive to transformations of the data.
-Today, state-of-the-art approaches across computer vision belong to one of these two paradigms.
-This paper is a step towards similar broad principles and algorithms for representations of event-camera data.
-It specializes the key idea behind foundation models for spatiotemporal data like V-JEPA \cite{assran2025v}, Video MAEs \cite{tong2022videomae}---predicting future data from past data---to event data.
-Our mathematical argument is also specialized to event data.
-It suggests that the ideal representation for such noisy spatiotemporal data is obtained by building a data-dependent basis for projecting the data, and then modeling the dynamics of this representation over time.
+\paragraph{Principles of representation learning} A representation is a minimal statistic of the data that is sufficient for a task \cite{achille2018emergence}.
+This broad idea has been used to develop architectures that address symmetries and invariances in the data \cite{brunaInvariantScatteringConvolution2013,cohen2021equivariant,xu2023se3equivariant}.
+In contrast, foundation models \cite{ijepa,oquab2023dinov2,he2022masked} learn inductive biases by forcing features to be insensitive to transformations of the data.
+Almost all existing approaches in computer vision belong to one of these paradigms.
+This paper is a step towards developing these paradigms for event data.
+We provide a mathematical argument to specialize the idea behind spatiotemporal foundation models like V-JEPA \cite{assran2025v} and Video MAEs \cite{tong2022videomae} to event data.
+We argue that event data should be projected into a data-dependent basis that can be learned by forcing the representation to predict future events.